Gaurav-576/SQL-Database-ChatBot/README.md

 ## Project Structure

+/your_project_folder
+│
-- **app.py**: The main Python file that runs the Streamlit application.
+├── app.py                       # The main Python file that runs the Streamlit application.
-- **.env**: A file to store environment variables like database credentials and Google API key.
+├── .env                         # A file to store environment variables like database credentials and Google-Gemini-AI API key.
-- **requirements.txt**: List of all the required dependencies for the project.
+├── requirements.txt             # List of all the required dependencies for the project.
-- **README.md**: The readme file you're currently reading.
+├── README.md                    # The readme file you're currently reading.
+├── database/                    # Folder containing the database files │   ├── retail_sales_db.sql      # SQL script for creating and populating the database.
+└── retail_sales.ipynb           # Jupyter notebook containing queries, visualizations, and insights based on the database.

 ---

 ## Technologies Used

-- **Streamlit**: A framework for building interactive, web-based applications using Python.
+## Technologies Used

+- **Streamlit**: Powers the user interface, enabling users to interact with the application in real-time through a web-based platform.
-- **LangChain**: A library that simplifies the creation of LLM-powered applications like this one.
-It's used to convert natural language into SQL queries.
+- **LangChain**: Simplifies the creation of LLM-powered applications, converting natural language inputs into SQL queries.
-- **Google Generative AI**: Google's generative AI model used to create SQL queries from natural language input.
+- **Google Generative AI**: Utilizes Google's Gemini Pro model to generate SQL queries from natural language inputs with high accuracy.
-- **SQLAlchemy**: A Python library for interacting with relational databases like MySQL.
+- **SQLAlchemy**: Serves as the ORM for database interaction, ensuring seamless communication with the MySQL database.
-- **MySQL**: The database system where the queries are executed.
+- **MySQL**: The relational database system where the generated queries are executed.
-- **Pandas**: A data manipulation library (used to handle query results).
-- **dotenv**: A library to manage environment variables from a `.env` file.
+- **dotenv (python-dotenv)**: Manages sensitive environment variables stored in the `.env` file.
+- **PyMySQL**: Provides the necessary driver for connecting Python with the MySQL database.
+- **LangChain Experimental**: Adds experimental features to enhance LangChain's core capabilities.
+- **LangChain Community**: Extends LangChain with community-driven utilities and tools.
+- **LangChain Core**: Core functionalities for building applications powered by language models.
+- **ipykernel**: Enables the Jupyter notebook environment for working with Python kernels, used in analyzing and querying the database.

 ---
 ## Usage

 1. **Enter a Question**: Type a question related to your database in the input box.
 Example questions could be: